golemfactory/yagna-docs/yajsapi/hig-level/web.md

 ## Run the script

-Now that we have all the necessary components defined, the code should look like this
+Now that we have all the necessary components defined, the code should look like this:

 ```html
 <script>